bjansen/gyokuro/doc/0.2/index.md

 ### Backward incompatible changes

-* the package has been renamed from `com.github.bjansen.gyokuro` to `com.github.bjansen.gyokuro.core`
+* the package has been renamed from `com.github.bjansen.gyokuro` to `net.gyokuro.core`

 ### API for templating engines

-gyokuro now provides a new module `com.github.bjansen.gyokuro.view.api` that defines an API for pluggable templating engines.
+gyokuro now provides a new module `net.gyokuro.view.api` that defines an API for pluggable templating engines.
 It provides out-of-the-box support for a few Java templating engines:

 * Mustache.java